 - Open daily from 10 am to 5 pm (until 6 pm on weekends and holidays from April to October).

 - Adult admissiont: $ 33 ($ 19 for residents).
 I remember that it seemed too expensive for what it is.
 To see the space shuttle, you have to pay another $ 7 extra ticket.
-It’s included in the NYC Pass.
+It’s included in the NYC Pass and in the NY Pass.

 - There are simulators and guided tours that are paid separately.